 This paper suggests changes that could be made to the text of the UN Model Tax Convention and its Commentaries to help address base erosion and profit shifting.
 It was prepared by the Coordinator of the Committee's Base Erosion and Profit Shifting Subcommittee, Carmel Peters, in consultation with that Subcommittee.
-Part A addresses of this paper addresses possible changes relating to permanent establishments (Article 5) while Part B addresses possible changes to various articles and Commentaries to address the granting of treaty benefits in inappropriate circumstances.
-Issues relating to a principal purpose test and to a limitation on benefits provisions will be addressed separately.
-A proposed revised Commentary to Article 1 will also be provided.
+Part A of this paper addresses possible changes relating to permanent establishments (Article 5) while Part B addresses possible changes to various articles and Commentaries to address the granting of treaty benefits in inappropriate circumstances.
+Issues relating to the revision of Article 1 and the Commentary to Article 1 and Article 29 and related commentary are dealt with in separate papers.